Lur0y/react_examples/README.md

 If you use something like `"import.meta.env.VITE_BACKEND_DIR"`, make sure to add `*.env` to your `.gitignore` file.
 It's for your own security… and your backend’s mental health. 😆

 ## Folder structure I typically use
-assets for images or resources, components for reusable components, pages for components that shows directly on a URL, logic for pure JS, context for react context.
+assets for images or resources, components for reusable components, pages for components that shows directly on a URL, services for pure JS, context for react context.
 I also use the main for global imports and App for browser-router